lientruong/sample-laravel/README.md

 sample application:

 - composer install to install all dependencies and packages
+- npm update to install all dependencies and packages
 - npm run dev to build assets
 - sail up -d
 - sail artisan migrate & sail artisan tenants:migrate to migrate sample tables into the database